-Accounting Standards Update No. 2010-06, Improving Disclosure about Fair Value Measurements was released in January 2010 and is effective for periods beginning after December 15, 2009.
+Accounting Standards Update No. 2010-06, Improving Disclosure about Fair Value Measurements was released in January 2010 and is effective for periods beginning after December 15, 2009, except for separate disclosures for purchases, sales, issuances, and settlements, as applicable, in the roll forward of activity in Level 3 fair value measurements.
+Those disclosures are effective for fiscal years beginning after December 15, 2010, and for interim periods within those fiscal years.
 This update improves financial statement disclosure around transfers in and out of level 1 and 2 fair value measurements, around valuation techniques and inputs and around other related disclosures.
 Transfers between levels, if any, are recognized at the end of the reporting period.
 See certain additional disclosures in note 6 to our financial statements.
 During the quarter ended September 30, 2010, MEG Energy Corp. common stock was transferred from Level 3 to Level 1 due to its initial public offering.
-There were no other transfers into or out of Level 1, Level 2 or Level 3 during the period shown.
+There were no other transfers into or out of Level 1, Level 2 or Level 3 during the periods shown.